 A 16-year-old boy from Northwest Austin was pronounced brain dead following a skateboard accident and head injury he sustained the day before.
 According to the Austin Statesman, Anderson High School tenth grader, Heath Eiland, was fatally injured in an accident on Tuesday when he fell 25 feet while skateboarding near MoPac Boulevard and Parmer Lane.
 His friends called 911, and Eiland was rushed from the drainage ditch to St. David's Round Rock Medical Center.

 The boy had been attempting to skate a large concrete “half-pipe” and was not wearing a helmet.
 His friend told the 911 operator that he was “bleeding intensely.”

-While many kids know that they should wear helmet while riding a bike or rollerblading, fewer kids seem to realize that helmets are important when skateboarding, too, especially when attempting new tricks or skating on uneven surfaces.
+While many kids know that they should wear a helmet while riding a bike or rollerblading, fewer kids seem to realize that helmets are important when skateboarding too, especially when attempting new tricks or skating on uneven surfaces.